Minimal area of Finsler disks with minimizing geodesics: Minimal area of disks: from discrete to Finsler metrics

 \begin{theorem} Let~$M$ be a self-reverse Finsler metric disk of radius~$r$ with minimizing interior geodesics.
 Then the Holmes--Thompson area of~$M$ satisfies

 \end{theorem}

 In order to state the discrete version of this result, we need to introduce the notion of simple discrete metric disks.

-\begin{definition} A topological disk~$D$ with a quasi wall system~$\W$ is a \term{simple discrete metric disk} of radius~$r$ centered at an interior point $O \in D \setminus\W$ if all the points of~$D \setminus\W$ are at $d_\W$-distance at most~$r$ from~$O$, all the points of $\partial D \setminus\W$ are at distance exactly~$r$ from~$O$ and the quasi wall system~$\W$ is simple; see Definition~\ref{def:wall}. \end{definition}
+\begin{definition} A topological disk~$D$ with a quasi wall system~$\W$ is a \term{simple discrete metric disk} of radius~$r$ centered at an interior point $O \in D \setminus\W$ if the quasi wall system~$\W$ is simple (see Definition~\ref{def:wall}), all the points of~$D \setminus\W$ are at $d_\W$-distance at most~$r$ from~$O$ and all the points of $\partial D \setminus\W$ are at distance exactly~$r$ from~$O$. \end{definition}

+It is essential here to allow~$\W$ to be a quasi wall system rather than a wall system.
+Indeed, all points of $\W$ located on $\partial D$ necessarily have multiplicity~$2$.

 The following result, which will be proved in the subsequent sections, can be seen as a discrete version of Theorem~\ref{theo:6pi}.

 \begin{theorem} The discrete area of every simple discrete metric disk~$(D,\W)$ of radius~$r$ satisfies